The Fit Showgirl Guide to Navigating The Gym As A Beginner

 Hit The Gym!

 If you’re new, let me know if these tips helped.
-Have a question I didn’t answer, ask it!
+Have a question I didn’t answer? ask me!
 Want to share your story about your first day at the gym or have a tip for beginners I left out, Share Away!
+Looking for more accountability or help with workout programing reach out to me and let’s work together!